flyingmachine/nanoc-blog/content/programming/learn-programming-languages-efficiently.md

 A significantly better approach (and one of the best techniques you can employ) is to _test yourself constantly_.
-Instead of re-reading what a function or class or object is, ask yourself to define these concepts.
+Instead of re-reading what a function or class or object is, ask yourself to define these concepts or use them in a short program; force yourself to somehow demonstrate your understanding.
 This process often feels uncomfortable, but it's much more efficient at forming long term memories.
-You can take this one step further and _test yourself before you've covered the material_, which has also been shown aid memory formation.
+You can take this one step further and _test yourself before you've covered the material_ by, for example, attempting exercises before reading a chapter.
+Remarkably, this has also been shown aid memory formation.

-The remarkable impact that testing has on learning is called _the testing effect_, and here are some specific ways you can take advantage of it:
+The impressive impact that testing has on learning is called _the testing effect_, and here are some specific ways you can take advantage of it: